2020 will see the first ever Vietnam Grand Prix, bringing one of the world’s most popular sports to the country for the first time.

 Our instinct, looking at the circuit, is that the latter two will be the most interesting, and our favourite is the turn 7 and 8 grandstand, as there’s a long straight leading into a fast parabolic curve, which should make for a great braking zone, and then the cars scream down the longest straight on the circuit.

 The Vietnam Grand Prix takes place from 3rd to 5th April 2020.

 FP 1 and 2 will be on 3rd April 2020

 The race on 5th April

 Timings are to be confirmed.

-We have an amazing offer for you to experience the very first Vietnam Grand Prix.
-Get in touch with us today on 0800 810 8404 for more details or complete the enquiry form below.
+Get in touch with us on 0800 810 8404 for F1 packages or complete the enquiry form below.